vinkla/wordplate/README.md

 });
 ```

-Then update the credentials in your `.env` environment file with your SMTP credentials.
+Then update the credentials in your `.env` environment file with your SMTP keys.
 Please visit the [WordPress codex](https://codex.wordpress.org/Plugin_API/Action_Reference/phpmailer_init) to read more about the `phpmailer_init` action hook.

 ## Helpers